 Motorcyclists face extra risks on the road compared to other motorists.
-Even the most careful rider is still driving in close proximity to huge vehicles with greater degrees of protection.
-So if a motorcycle rider gets into an accident, they are more likely to suffer serious injuries and vehicle damage—from colliding with other vehicles, flying objects, or the pavement.
-Considering these facts, it’s little surprise the cost of a motorcycle accident can add up quickly.
+Even the most careful rider is still driving in close proximity to huge vehicles with greater degrees of protection, so it’s no surprise the cost of a motorcycle accident can add up quickly.

-If you were not at fault for a motorcycle accident in Georgia, you are entitled to seek recovery for your damages.
+If you were not at fault for a motorcycle accident in Georgia, a motorcycle accident lawyer can help you seek recovery for your damages.
 And to do that, you’ll need to figure out how much your accident costs are worth.
 We can give you averages, but the final number for your situation will depend on several factors.

 How Much Does the Average Motorcycle Accident Cost?